Quick UBC Overview

 - Round 1 – run online for 6 weeks

-- Round 2 – One-day Grand Final – live or virtual (see section below on Format Options)
+- Round 2 – One-day Grand Final – live (see section below on Format Options)

 - NOTE: UBC Undergraduate Challenge and UBC Global Masters Postgraduate Challenge have two separate timetables with different starting dates.